-LANDLORD: BG SCENIC POINT OFFICE 2 L.C. , a Utah limited liability company By: Name: Ray M. Beck Title: Manager TENANT: HEALTHEQUITY, INC., a Delaware corporation By: Name: Title:
+LANDLORD: BG SCENIC POINT OFFICE 1 L.C. , a Utah limited liability company, by its manager The Boyer Company, L.C., a Utah limited liability company By: Name: Title: Manager TENANT: HEALTHEQUITY, INC., a Delaware corporation By: Its:

-SECOND AMENDMENT TO LEASE AGREEMENT
+SECOND AMENDMENT TO AMENDED AND RESTATED LEASE AGREEMENT

-THIS SECOND AMENDMENT TO LEASE AGREEMENT (this "Amendment") is entered into on this 16th day of September, 2016, by and between BG SCENIC POINT OFFICE 2, L.C., a Utah limited liability company (the "Landlord"), and HEALTHEQUITY, INC., a Delaware corporation (the "Tenant").
+THIS SECOND AMENDMENT TO AMENDED AND RESTATED LEASE AGREEMENT (this "Amendment") is entered into effective as of the day of May, 2017, by and between BG SCENIC POINT OFFICE 1, L.C., a Utah limited liability company (the "Landlord"), and HEALTHEQUITY, INC., a Delaware corporation (the "Tenant").